theintern/intern/docs/writing_tests.md

 Functional tests operate fundamentally differently than unit tests.
 While a unit test directly loads and executes application code, functional tests load a page in a browser and interact with it in the same way a user would: by examining the content of the page, clicking buttons, typing into text inputs, etc. This interaction is managed through a `remote` property that is available on functional test suites.
-Note that _functional tests may only be run using the WebDriver executor.

 Consider the following functional test: